pomegranit

 Wrong.

-The only exception to the rule, in my opinion, is when a surrogacy is taking place within the family.
+The only exception to the rule, in my opinion, is when an arrangement is taking place within the family.

 I think especially in an existing friendship, it is important.
 It would be a shame for a friendship to end because something happens during the surrogate pregnancy that makes the surrogate feel as though she were taken advantage of (whether she was or was not).
 It is just safer for everyone involved if the all have their own surrogacy lawyers.